-As of September 26, 2011, we had seven full time employees, three of whom are employed in administrative positions, one in a sales and marketing position, and three technical employees employed in research, development, and technical product maintenance positions.
+As of September 28, 2012, we had twelve full time employees, one of whom is employed in an administrative position, three in sales and marketing positions, and eight technical employees employed in research, development, and technical product maintenance positions.

 All of our employees have executed agreements that impose nondisclosure obligations on the employee and assign to us (to the extent permitted by California law) all copyrights and other inventions created by the employee during his employment with us.
 Additionally, we have a trade secret protection policy in place that management believes to be adequate to protect our intellectual property and trade secrets.